q-g-j/TkBattleship/README.md

 This is a practice project to implement the MVC pattern in a TKinter application while following some OOP related principles to get a better understanding of these.

 It uses the event aggregator pattern for state change notifications between the models, the views and the controller.</br>
+The views make use of the command pattern for their button commands similar to the ICommand interface from WPF.</br>
 Both the event handlers and the commands have been put in their own modules and are retrieved through factory methods to keep the other components as clean as possible.</br>
-The views make use of the command pattern for their button commands similar to the ICommand interface from WPF.

 I have added an own dependency injection service which allows for registering classes and resolving them via constructor injection.</br>
 Types may be registered as singletons or transients objects while it is also possible to register existing instances.
 When a type is resolved, the service goes through all its dependencies recursively and determines for each wether it is registered as a singleton or as a transient object.